evilsocket/opensnitch/wiki/FAQs.md

 **In which order does opensnitch check configured rules?**

-~As of version 1.0.1, there's no order to check the rules, it's random per each connection.~

-~See this issue for more information regarding this question: [#36](https://github.com/gustavo-iniguez-goya/opensnitch/issues/36)~

-Since version 1.2.0, rules checked in alphabetical order.
-There's a new field to mark a rule as Important.
+Since version 1.2.0, rules are checked in alphabetical order.
+There's also a new field to mark a rule as Important.

 So if you want to prioritize some rules over others:
 1. Name the rule as 000-max-priority, 001-notsomax-priority, 002-less-preiority, not-priority